 Outdoor education improves students’ engagement in and motivation for learning

-A new study examined the value of school-based outdoor education on youth engagement in learning.
+A new study examined the value of school-based outdoor experiential education on youth engagement in learning.
 Previous research indicated that experiential outdoor education is being replaced by an emphasis on preparation for standardized testing in many schools around the country and that apathy for school-related learning is high among adolescents.
-This study sought to determine if experiential outdoor education for middle school-aged students is a valuable use of school time.
+This study sought to determine if providing middle school-aged students outdoor experiential education is a valuable use of school time.

 Fifty-six middle school students, eight pre-service teaches, and three classroom teachers participated in the study.
 Their school emphasized outdoor education.
 Data collection included close participant observation and contextual note-taking during a two-day, one-night outdoor education experience.
 Data collection also involved semi-structured, individual interviews with all participants following the outdoor “camp” experience.
 During the interviews, students were asked to talk about what made the outdoor education experience worthwhile, what activities were valuable and not valuable, and what could be done to make the camp a more valuable experience.
 The teachers were asked similar questions.
 The interview responses along with the observational notes allowed researchers to evaluate the value of the outdoor experience from the participants’ perspectives.

 Results indicated that the students enjoyed learning environmental science concepts in a hands-on, active, and experiential way and that the outdoor component added depth and meaning to their indoor learning activities.
 These findings are consistent with previous research indicating that experiential involvement in active, in-context, outdoor environmental education is exciting and emotionally engaging, and, consequently, leads to deeper and more effective learning.